Browse by Medical Category

-In addition to Proton Therapy, MassGeneral Hospital for Children also provides state-of-the-art stereotactic radiosurgery (SRS), stereotactic radiation therapy (SRT) and intensity modulated radiation therapy (IMRT).
-In any type of radiation, our radiation oncologists work with clinical physicists to bring the latest technological developments to our patients, from respiratory or cardiac gating, to cone-beam CT, and adaptive radiotherapeutic planning.
+In addition to proton therapy, MassGeneral Hospital for Children also provides state-of-the-art stereotactic radiosurgery (SRS), stereotactic radiation therapy (SRT), and intensity modulated radiation therapy (IMRT).
+In all types of radiation, our radiation oncologists work with clinical physicists to bring the latest technological developments to our patients, from respiratory or cardiac gating, to cone-beam CT, and adaptive radiotherapeutic planning.
 Treatment plans are created using the most advanced computing and imaging techniques.
-Clinicians, radiation oncologists and physicists have access to a complete array of devices to carefully administer radiation to “target tissues” while minimizing radiation exposure to uninvolved tissue.
+Our radiation oncologists and physicists have access to a complete array of devices to carefully administer radiation to target tissues while minimizing radiation exposure to uninvolved tissue.

 The Francis H. Burr Proton Therapy Center at Massachusetts General Hospital is the original proton therapy center in the United States.
 The proton radiation program builds on more than forty years of pioneering work and experience gained by physicians, physicists, researchers and clinical support staff at Harvard University’s Cyclotron Laboratory.
 In the 1960’s, the Harvard Cyclotron Laboratory was one of the world’s first facilities to explore the use of protons in the treatment of patients with cancer.
-More than 9,000 patients were treated from 1961 to it’s closing in 2002.
+More than 9,000 patients were treated from 1961 to its closing in 2002.
 Fully operational in 2001, the new proton facility, the Francis H. Burr Proton Therapy Center, was made possible by funding from Massachusetts General Hospital and the National Cancer Institute.
 Additionally, due to the success of the proton radiotherapy program, we will be opening a fourth proton treatment room in 2017.

 Treatment is available for pediatric brain tumors including: